 - >85%: All deficiencies waived

-Finally, your application will be stronger if you have demonstrated the

-	ability and motivation to work independently, for example by taking on a

-	project related to computer science (whether within or outside of a

-	school setting).
-Doing a project with faculty or other established

-	professionals will make it easier to obtain meaningful letters of
+Finally, your application will be stronger if you have demonstrated the ability and motivation to work independently, for example by taking on a project related to computer science (whether within or outside of a school setting).
+Doing a project with faculty or other established professionals will make it easier to obtain meaningful letters of reference.

-	reference.

-	- The supplementary material is entered as part of your Graduate
+The supplementary documents, which must be uploaded as part of your Graduate Division application, consists of the following items:

-	Division application, or may be sent directly to the ICS Graduate Chair,

-	and consists of the following items

-	- ICS Graduate Assistantship Application Form (PDF) (if applying for an
+- ICS Graduate Assistantship Application Form (PDF) (if applying for an assistantship)

-	assistantship)